datasails/blog/_posts/a-simple-swift-program.md

 println(result)
 ```

-We have a variable here - 'a', we have a constant - 'b', we have a string variable - 'output' and no semicolon at the end of the line.
+We have a variable 'a', a constant 'b', we have a string variable 'output' and no semicolon at the end of the line.